bankung7/42_webserv/README.md

 Same port, same server_name:
     - return the first found (default server block).

+## Location Block
+It will match the path by most block to block (/..../..../).
+If not, it will return / (default path).
+MUST, check that the default path is exist in the config file.
+If not, may create the default one with basic setup.

+It will be parsed in the form like JSON {key:value; key:value}.

 ## Something found
 - when siege with 0.0.0.0, it stuck with on idea what it is.